Belarus: Government and politics

 The House of Representatives has the power to appoint the prime minister, make constitutional amendments, call for a vote of confidence on the prime minister, and make suggestions on foreign and domestic policy.
 The Council of the Republic has the power to select various government officials, conduct an impeachment trial of the president, and accept or reject the bills passed by the House of Representatives.
 Each chamber can veto any law passed by local officials if it is contrary to the Constitution.

 The government includes a Council of Ministers, headed by the prime minister and five deputy prime ministers.
 The members of this council need not be members of the legislature and are appointed by the president.
-The judiciary comprises the Supreme Court and specialized courts such as the Constitutional Court, which deals with specific issues related to constitutional and business law.
+The judiciary comprises the Supreme Court and specialised courts such as the Constitutional Court, which deals with specific issues related to constitutional and business law.
 The judges of national courts are appointed by the president and confirmed by the Council of the Republic.
 For criminal cases, the highest court of appeal is the Supreme Court.
 The Belarusian Constitution forbids the use of special extrajudicial courts.

 Elections

 Lukashenko was officially re-elected as president in 2001, in 2006, in 2010, in 2015, in 2020 and again in 2025, although none of those elections were considered free or fair nor democratic.

-The former flag of Belarus, used in 1918, then in 1943–44 and then between 1991 and 1995, is widely used as a symbol of opposition to the government of Alexander Lukashenko.
+The former flag of Belarus, used in 1918, and then between 1991 and 1995, is widely used as a symbol of opposition to the government of Alexander Lukashenko.

 Neither the pro-Lukashenko parties, such as the Belarusian Social Sporting Party and the Republican Party of Labour and Justice (RPTS), nor the People's Coalition 5 Plus opposition parties, such as the BPF Party and the United Civic Party, won any seats in the 2004 elections.
-The Organization for Security and Co-operation in Europe (OSCE) ruled that the elections were unfair because opposition candidates were arbitrarily denied registration and the election process was designed to favor the ruling party.
+The Organization for Security and Co-operation in Europe (OSCE) ruled that the elections were unfair because opposition candidates were arbitrarily denied registration and the election process was designed to favour the ruling party.